akillis-mo/DiabetesLLM.V2/README.md

 ---

 ## How to Run the Project
+0. Download the UI folder and open the index file on your browser (if this doesn't work try the following steps).
 1. Open the Python notebook on **Google Colab**.
 2. Run all the code (**Runtime > Run all**).
 3. Upload the **checkpoint zip file** when prompted.